-12.21.2012 | By |
+12.21.2012 | By Jack Rico |

-This is 40, the sequel to Knocked Up, is an honest, mature effort by it’s director Judd Apatow to tell an unfiltered, comedic look inside the life of a married couple with kids who are about to hit the “dreaded” 40 years of age.
-Whether he is directing or producing, Apatow still carries a reputation of creating comedies, mixed in with a high dosage of raunchiness, that become instant classics.
-Which is why it is disappointing that This is 40 is his second film that doesn’t reach superlative heights (the first being “Funny People”).
-Between hit and miss laughs, an obvious lack of rhythm, and an over-welcomed duration of 2 hours and 15 minutes, the movie never quite gels as a whole.
+This Is 40, the sequel to Knocked Up, is an honest, mature effort by its director Judd Apatow to tell an unfiltered, comedic look inside the life of a married couple with kids who are about to hit the “dreaded” 40 years of age.
+Whether directing or producing, Apatow still carries a reputation for creating comedies, often mixed with raunchiness, that become instant classics.
+Which is why it is disappointing that This Is 40 is his second film that doesn’t reach superlative heights (the first being Funny People).
+Between hit-and-miss laughs, an obvious lack of rhythm, and an overlong duration of 2 hours and 15 minutes, the movie never quite gels as a whole.

 The plot has Paul Rudd and Leslie Mann reprising their roles as Pete and Debbie from Knocked Up, a husband and wife both approaching a milestone meltdown.
 After years of marriage, Pete (Paul Rudd) now has a house full of females: wife Debbie (Leslie Mann) and their two daughters, eight-year-old Charlotte (Iris Apatow) and 13-year-old Sadie (Maude Apatow).
-As he struggles to keep his record label afloat, he and Debbie must figure out how to forgive, forget and enjoy the rest of their lives…before they kill each other.
+As he struggles to keep his record label afloat, he and Debbie must figure out how to forgive, forget, and enjoy the rest of their lives…before they kill each other.

-In his fourth directorial outing, Apatow returns to the problems that afflict adults, in particular, marriage.
-All marriages go through some difficulties and drawbacks, but sometimes some couples succeed in surviving their stumbles and getting back to their loving ways.
-That is what emerges here, told in an honest portrait of the challenges and rewards of marriage in 2012.
-What This is 40 has going for it is its likeable characters, its Apatow-honest dialogue and its uneasy, tense situations.
-But despite the charm of its leads, Paul Rudd and Leslie Mann, the film is hindered with pacing issues.
-Apatow, whose job as a director is to make sure that the flow from scene to scene never loses its energy nor intensity, overextends several scenes to the point of exhaustion.
-Much of this could be because his wife and kids are in the film or it could be because he thinks his script is extremely funny and god forbid his “hilarious” jokes are cut out.
+What This Is 40 has going for it is its likeable characters, its Apatow-honest dialogue, and its uneasy, tense situations.
+But despite the charm of its leads, Paul Rudd and Leslie Mann, the film is hindered by pacing issues.
+Apatow, whose job as a director is to ensure that the flow from scene to scene never loses its energy or intensity, overextends several scenes to the point of exhaustion.
+Much of this could be because his wife and kids are in the film, or it could be because he thinks his script is extremely funny and, god forbid, his “hilarious” jokes are cut.

 Rated: Rated R for sexual content, crude humor, pervasive language and some drug material